weld/weld-testing/junit-jupiter/README.md

 ##### Adding mock interceptors

 Sometimes it might be useful to add a mock interceptor, e.g. if an interceptor implementation requires some environment-specific features.
-For this use case the `org.jboss.weld.junit.MockInterceptor` is a perfect match:
+For this use case the `org.jboss.weld.testing.MockInterceptor` is a perfect match:

 ```java